paradigm-lab/java-Programmes/NOTE.md

             * When we need to compare the value of one variable to that of another, we can use Java's comparison operators:
                 < (Less than), > (Greater than), >= (Greater than or equal to), <= (Less than or equal to), == (equal to), != (NOT equal to)

+# Java Program Structure
+    The basic unit of a Java program is a Class: A class can have one or more fields (sometimes called properties), methods, and even other class members called innter classes.

+    For a class to be executable, it must have a main method.
+The main method signifies the entry point of the program.

+    The source code for a Java program is stored in a file with an extension of .java